 The Crowds, Oh the Crowds!

 Get there early they say.
 Beat the crowds they say.
-We were at Chichen Itza right when it opened at 8am.
-All of that planning only bought us about 15 minutes of merciful quiet.
+We were at Chichen Itza when it opened at 8am.
+All of that planning bought us about 15 minutes of merciful quiet.
 We were able to get a few photos of the pyramid, known as the Temple of Kukulcan, before the crowds showed up.
 Why do I say tourists & crowds and not travelers?
 Because the crowd at Chichen Itza was one of the most obnoxious we’ve met in our entire six weeks in Mexico (except for Cancun, but that’s another story).

 Speaking of noise…